Corporate Matching Programs are a Fundraising Tool all Arts Organizations Should be Aware of

 - The donation amount is matched.
 Most organizations will match $1 for $1 up to a defined limit

-For the business, the corporation benefits from recognition in their local community, there are tax benefits to the business for their matching contribution, and this is an excellent way to engage employees in developing the program, establishing guidelines and supporting volunteerism in the local community.
+For the business, the corporation benefits from recognition in their local community.
+There are also tax benefits to the business for their matching contribution.
+Corporate matching programs are an excellent way to engage employees in developing the program, establishing guidelines and supporting volunteerism in the local community.
 It is a tool that supports employee morale and retention.

 As an arts organization, your role is to know the businesses in your community who offer employee matching programs.
 Share that awareness with your donors, supporters and board members.
 Board members, who are business owners, may not currently offer an employee program - you can provide information and education on how to set one up and its benefits.
 Don’t overlook the value of annual volunteer grants by the corporation to/on behalf of employees who give their volunteer hours/time to support your arts mission.
 Consider approaching a business owner to ask if there is information they might require from your arts organization to help with employee awareness, or to help shape a matching program that might be more focused.